 The practice of, or desire for, intimate relationships with more than one partner, with the consent of all partners involved.
 It has been described as "consensual, ethical, and responsible non-monogamy".
 People who identify as polyamorous believe in an open relationship with a conscious management of jealousy; they reject the view that sexual and relational exclusivity are necessary for deep, committed, long-term loving relationships.

-One definition of queer is abnormal or strange.
-Historically, queer has been used as an epithet/slur against people whose gender, gender expression and/or sexuality do not conform to dominant expectations.
-Some people have reclaimed the word queer and self identify in opposition to assimilation (adapted from “Queering the Field”).
+Some people in have reclaimed the word queer in opposition to assimilation (adapted from “Queering the Field”).
 For some, this reclamation is a celebration of not fitting into social norms.
 Not all people who identify as LGBTQIA+ use “queer” to describe themselves.
-The term is often considered hateful when used by those who do not identify as LGBTQIA+.

-The concept that affirmative action and similar color-conscious programs for redressing racial inequality are a form of anti-white racism.
-The concept is often associated with conservative social movements and the belief that social and economic gains by black people in the U.S. and elsewhere cause disadvantages for white people.
+This false concept is often associated with the belief that social and economic gains by people of color cause disadvantages for white people.

-Transitioning may include socially transitioning, such as going by certain pronouns or going by the Lived Name that affirms one’s gender identity.
-Transitioning may involve making changes to one’s physical appearance, such as wearing certain clothing, wearing one’s hair in a different style or length, or more complex changes such as medically transitioning through hormones or surgery.
-Transitioning can also involve changing legal documents to match one’s authentic sense of self.
+Transitioning may include socially transitioning, such as going by certain pronouns or changing their name.
+It may also involve making changes to physical appearance, expressed through clothing, hairstyle, or medical procedures like hormones or surgery.
+Transitioning can also involve changing legal documents to match one’s authentic identity.

 An outdated term that incorrectly classifies oppression against non-cis persons as an irrational fear.